Contentful Personalization & Analytics

 Surface Description

-state Snapshot of profile, consent, personalization readiness, and pending changes.
+state Snapshot of profile, consent, optimization readiness, and pending changes.

 isInitialized true after initialization completes.